 Owning a pet dog is not a requirement.
 We have designed workshops for both families who do not yet have a dog but are considering giving a home to one, as well as those families who already have a dog in the home.

-Registrations are currently closed for our 2018 sessions, we will update our website when we have more information on session availability.
+Due to the success of our programme, applications are now closed.
+We will update our website when we have more information on other session availability.

 For a number of reasons, including not having the necessary facilities, we do not allow pet dogs to attend workshops.
 We will provide dogs for practical elements where appropriate.